Elldar112/SRTS-Expanded-The-Crimson-Fleet-HSK/README.md

 Requires SRTS Expanded HSK patched by Szarakryik.

 ```
-- Material Conversion for HSK
+- Material Conversion for HSK.
-- Divided research into separate for each ship, just like with original SRTS
+- Divided research into separate for each ship, just like with original SRTS.
-- Rebalanced Speed and cargo capacity to be similiar to original SRTS ships ```
+- Rebalanced Speed and cargo capacity to be similiar to original SRTS ships. ```